xmos/vocalfusion_3510_avs_setup/README.md

 4. Register Alexa with AVS by following https://github.com/alexa/avs-device-sdk/wiki/Create-Security-Profile.

+   Ensure that the device origins and return fields are completed.
+From `My products` select `manage` and then `security profile`.
+Now add http://localhost:3000 to the `Allowed origins` and http://localhost:3000/authresponse to the `Allowed return URLs`.

    Note: The *Allowed Origins* and *Allowed Return URLs* should be entered as **http**, not **https**.

    Note: It can be easier to configure your new Alexa device and Amazon developer account from a browser on your Raspberry Pi, as you can then easily copy the *ProductID*, *ClientID* and *ClientSecret* keys.